splunk/public-o11y-docs/apm/profiling/get-data-in-profiling.rst

       :strong:`Requirements`

-      AlwaysOn Profiling requires Python 3.7 or higher.
+      AlwaysOn Profiling requires Python 3.7.2 or higher.

       :strong:`Instrumentation`

       - Activate the profiler by setting the ``SPLUNK_PROFILER_ENABLED`` environment variable to ``true``.
-      - Check the OTLP the endpoint in the ``splunk.profiler.logs-endpoint`` system property or the ``SPLUNK_PROFILER_LOGS_ENDPOINT`` environment variable:
+      - Check the OTLP the endpoint in the ``SPLUNK_PROFILER_LOGS_ENDPOINT`` environment variable:
          - For non-Kubernetes environments, make sure that the ``SPLUNK_PROFILER_LOGS_ENDPOINT`` environment variable points to \http://localhost:4317.
          - For Kubernetes deployments, the OTLP endpoint has to point to \http://$(K8S_NODE_IP):4317 where the ``K8S_NODE_IP`` is fetched from the Kubernetes downstream API by setting the environment configuration on the Kubernetes pod running the application.
 For example: